kresowe/flags/README.md

 #### Preprocessing data

 1. The downloaded images are in SVG form.
+Then, they are converted into PNGs using `cairosvg` library.
-2. Then, they are converted into PNGs using `cairosvg` library.
+2. Next, each image is resized to smaller size, i.e., 32x20 pixels using `Pillow` library.
-3. Next, each image is resized to smaller size, i.e., 32x20 pixels using `Pillow` library.
+3. It turns out that some of the flags have 4 channels (RGBA) instead of 3 (RGB) as the majority.
+Therefore, those RGBA are converted to RGB using `Pillow` library.

 #### Producing new data samples